rivue/Gamified-Study-Tool/README.md

         - minor page reorganization (remove header and footer in game page + make page look at least a little better)

     - Create course (library) page:
-        - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc...
+        - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study

     Game page:
         - remove timer